+2. Next Chemical Composition of Grapes Is Acids

-There are few mineral acids (less than 1 g / l of the must), and they are mainly in the form of salts: sulfates, chlorides, phosphates (calcium, potassium, magnesium, iron).
+There are few mineral acids (less than 1 g / l of the must), and they are mainly in the form of salts: sulfates, chlorides, and phosphates (calcium, potassium, magnesium, iron).
 There are many more organic acids (carboxylic) (between 5 and 15 g / l of the must).
 The largest share is represented by tartaric, malic, citric, succinic, and α-methyl-malic acid.
 “These acids form the total acids of grapes and together with the lactic“ total acids of wine ”(Foulonneau, 2009, 25).

 In addition to the mentioned carboxylic acids, there is another group of organic (carboxylic) acids, which has less effect on total acids and more on grapes’ aroma.
 These are: methanoic (ant), ethanoic (acetic), propanoic, butanoic, pentanoic (valerian), hexanoic, decanoic (capric), nonanoic (pelargonium), dodecanoic (laurel), etc.

 3. Chemical Composition of Grapes-Minerals

 The content ranges between 3 to 6% by weight of the grapes and is found mainly in the hard parts.
 Due to red wine production (maceration), there are more of them in red than white wines.